GBSVM: Granular-ball Support Vector Machine: Experiment

+Taking the dataset Fourclass as an example, Fig \ref{fig:GB} shows the number of granular-balls and the classification accuracy using linear GBSVM method with different purity thresholds, and SMO is used as the solution algorithm.
+In order to improve the computational efficiency, we eliminate the granular-balls containing only one isolated point.
+It can be clearly seen that the smaller the purity threshold, the smaller the number of granular-balls generated in Fig. \ref{fig:GB}(a).
+As shown in Fig. \ref{fig:GB}(b), appropriately reducing the purity threshold can improve the classification accuracy in the case of high noise.
+The higher the noise, the lower the optimal threshold.
+The reason is that a smaller purity threshold allows the granular-ball to contain more noise points without affecting the label of the entire ball, making GBSVM more robust.

-For fair comparison of efficiency, both SVM and GBSVM are solved by the PSO algorithm under the same setting of parameters.
+For a fair comparison of efficiency, both SVM and GBSVM are solved by the SMO algorithm under the same setting of parameters, and compared with GBSVM using PSO algorithm.
 The experimental results are shown in Table \ref{tab:efficiency}.
 The fastest algorithm on each dataset is marked in \textbf{boldface}.
+In this experiment, the purity threshold is optimized in the interval [0.7,1] with a step size of 0.015, and the running time in the table corresponds to the running time of the optimal result.
+The reference \cite{2021GBAdai} can adaptively generate granular-balls without optimizing the purity threshold, and the time required is very short.
 The experimental results show that GBSVM is dozens or hundreds of times faster than SVM.
-The reason is that the number of the granular-balls generated on a dataset are much smaller than the number of the samples in it.
+The reason is that the number of granular-balls is much smaller than that of the original samples, making GBSVM much faster than SVM.
+Moreover, each iteration of the Lagrange multiplier corresponds to a search process for PSO method; in contrast, the SMO algorithm is much more efficient than the PSO algorithm by solving the analytical solution.
+In conclusion, GBSVM is a more efficient and robust model than SVM model.